ameisner/lsst_decam_recipe/README.md

 ```
 ### appendix D: making NSC DR2 reference catalogs

-Say that you've obtained an ASCII version of some portion of the NSC DR2 `object` table from Data Lab, in a file named `result.txt`.
+Say that you've obtained an ASCII version of some portion of the NSC DR2 "object" table from Data Lab, in a file named `result.txt`.
 This can be ingested into LSST-style sharded HTM reference catalog format using the following configuration file `my_ref.cfg`:

 ```
 # String to pass to the butler to retrieve persisted files.